 - Our contractors, in order to undertake some repairs, maintenance or improvement works

 - Third party service providers, in connection with services performed on our behalf.
-For example if we use a mailing house to distribute our newsletter.
-Our relationships with such providers are governed by our contracts with them which include strict data sharing and confidentiality protocols
+For example if we use a mailing house to distribute our newsletters

 - Other registered providers, trusts and landlords, in connection with tenancy references and associated enquiries

 - Community partners in connection with the delivery of co-ordinated local services

 - Utility companies (and their representatives) and Council Tax Offices, to ensure billing details are correct

 - Credit reference agencies and debt collection agencies, in connection with some housing applications and in relation to any outstanding charges

 - Local authorities and government departments, as necessary for administering justice, or for exercising statutory, governmental, or other public functions

 - Police and other relevant authorities (e.g. Probation Service, Department of Work and Pensions, HM Revenue and Customs) in relation to the prevention or detection of crime and fraud the apprehension or prosecution of offenders and the assessment or collection of tax or duty